What is the MHFAider Accreditation Program?

 - Instructors to view collated feedback for their own courses.

 - Instructors to view participant feedback averages across all their courses.

-- MHFA Instructor Coordinators to review participant feedback and provide appropriate support and mentoring to Instructors, if needed.
+- MHFA Instructor Engagement Coordinators to review participant feedback and provide appropriate support and mentoring to Instructors, if needed.

 - Other quality control purposes.